 8. "She Ran Away With a Rodeo Clown"

-Keith always does great with songs about the rodeo, be it the serious "Rodeo Moon" or this light-hearted deep cut from 1997.
+Keith always does great with songs about the rodeo, be it the serious "Rodeo Moon" or this light-hearted deep cut about a clown who needed a woman's touch from 1997.
 It's from the same "hat act" phase that brought us "Dream Walkin" and "Double Wide Paradise."

 7. "Jacky Don Tucker (Play By The Rules Miss All the Fun)"